 - Black Beans – Canned and drained black beans add fiber, protein, and heft to stretch just 2-3 chicken breasts far enough to feed 4-6 people.

 - Substitution: Swap in pinto beans or kidney beans if you prefer.

 - Cream Cheese – Cream cheese in Mexican-inspired meals might sound strange, but hear me out: Cream.
 Cheese.
 Who doesn’t love it?!?

 - Substitution: Neufchatel works in a pinch.

 - Cheddar Cheese – Mild, medium, or sharp will all do the trick!
-Just stay away from aged varieties, as they don’t melt as well.
+But stay away from aged varieties, as they don’t melt as well.

-- Substitution: Use any melty cheese variety your family likes, including colby, queso quesadilla, mozzarella or pepper jack cheese.
+- Substitution: Any melty cheese like, colby, queso quesadilla, mozzarella or pepper jack cheese.

 Fajita casserole variations

 While I love this easy fajitas casserole just the way it is, there’s always room for interpretation!
 Here are a few of my favorite variations: